tektronix/keithley/CONTRIBUTING.md

 All examples should be safe for people and instruments.

-Examples that explicitely call for, or result in, unsafe conditions are are not allowed.
+Examples that explicitly call for, or result in, unsafe conditions are are not allowed.
 (For example, a script designed to source current into a fully charged lithium ion battery.)

 Examples that put instruments in a unsafe operating conditions, or deliberately crash instrument firmware/software are not allowed.
 (For example, a script that calls for 3 or more SMUs to be placed together in series.)